 No untoward incident reported during anti-CAA protests in Delhi: Police

-No untoward incident was reported during the anti-Citizenship Amendment Act protests in the national capital, the Delhi Police said on Thursday.
-Apart from police personnel, 52 companies of other forces, including RAF, were deployed to maintain law and order, Delhi Police PRO Mandeep Singh Randhawa said.
+No untoward incident was reported during the anti-Citizenship Amendment Act (CAA) protests in the national capital on Thursday, the Delhi Police said.
+Besides police personnel, 52 companies of other forces, including the Rapid Action Force (RAF), were deployed to maintain law and order, Delhi Police Public Relation Officer (PRO) Mandeep Singh Randhawa said.

-He also said the force is closely monitoring social media and WhatsApp groups to check rumour mongering.
-Legal action will be taken against those who spread rumours, he told reporters.
+He said social media and WhatsApp groups are being closely monitored to check rumour mongering, Legal action will be taken against those who spread rumours, Randhawa told reporters.

+"Please share with us if you receive any rumours through groups.
+We are in the process of identifying those who are indulging in rumour mongering and legal action will be taken against them," the PRO said.
+Randhawa said no untoward incident was reported during the anti-CAA protests in the city

+He also said police had information of "mass movements from neighbouring states and proper arrangements were made".
+"There was proper checking on the borders and due to that, traffic was heavy," he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)